WEBSITE UPDATED Tuesday June 22, 2022

 SAFE OXYGENATION FOR LIVE FISH TRANSPORT

 SEA WATER CHART

-100% DO SATURATION OR GREATER IS THE MINIMUM AMOUNT OF OXYGEN FOR LIVE FISH TRANSPORT BY ALL FISH HATCHERIES Cooling livewell water temperature 10 degrees F. (86.0 F. down to 75.2 F.) with ice (inducing hypothermia) will reduce metabolism a little and minimally increase the DO concentration only 0.08 ppm for every 10 degree change in water Temperature.
+100% DO SATURATION OR GREATER IS THE MINIMUM AMOUNT OF OXYGEN FOR LIVE FISH TRANSPORT BY ALL FISH HATCHERIES Cooling livewell water temperature 10 degrees F. (86.0 F. down to 75.2 F.) with ice (inducing hypothermia) will reduce metabolism a little and minimally increase the DO concentration only 0.08 ppm for every 10-degree change in water Temperature.
 That’s less than 1 part per million which isn’t much!
 The negative effects of the temperature shock you cause often outweigh the benefits of inducing hypothermia if your desire is fishing with high quality live bait.
-The BIG shock and disappointment occurs when you hook up that chilled bait and toss it into that hot environmental water.
+The BIG shock and disappointment occur when you hook up that chilled bait and toss it into that hot environmental water.
 When chilled hooked bait hits hot environmental water, the bait becomes lethargic quickly, often dying on the hook in minutes – that’s the negative effect temperature shock.